swiftlang/swift/docs/LibraryEvolution.rst

 For the most part struct methods and initializers are treated exactly like top-level functions.
 They permit all of the same modifications and can also be marked ``@inlinable``, with the same restrictions.

 Inlinable initializers must always delegate to another initializer or assign an entire value to ``self``, since new properties may be added between new releases.
 For the same reason, initializers declared outside of the struct's module must always delegate to another initializer or assign to ``self``.
+This is enforced by the compiler.

 Properties
 ----------

-Struct properties behave largely the same as top-level bindings.
+Struct properties behave largely the same as top-level variables and constants.
 They permit all of the same modifications, and also allow adding or removing an initial value entirely.

-Struct properties can also be marked ``@inlinableAccess``, with the same restrictions as for top-level bindings.
-An inlinable stored property may not become computed, but the offset of its storage within the struct is not necessarily fixed.

-Like top-level constants, it is *not* safe to change a ``let`` property into a variable or vice versa.
-Properties declared with ``let`` are assumed not to change for the entire lifetime of the program once they have been initialized.

 Subscripts